Huntington Hospital Named ‘High Performing in Maternity Care’

 First published in the Dec.
-23 print issue of the Outlook Valley Sun.
+25 print issue of the Glendale News Press.

 Huntington Hospital has been recognized as “High Performing in Maternity Care (Uncomplicated Pregnancy)” by the recent U.S. News & World Report.